MystenLabs/sui/doc/src/explore/wallet-browser.md

 After you use the command a message that "5 test SUI objects are heading to your wallet" displays.
 You can then see 250,000 SUI tokens in your wallet.

 ## View your account balance
 To view your account balance, click **Coins**.
-Your balance is displayed near the top of the wallet.
+The wallet shows your SUI balance and lists the other coins in your wallet, if any.

 ## Send coins
 You can send coins from your wallet to another wallet or account address.

    1. Open the Sui Wallet extension in your browser.
    1. Click **Coins** and then click **Send**.
-   1. In the **Amount** field, enter the number of SUI tokens to send.
+   1. In the **Amount** field, enter the number of SUI tokens to send then click **Continue**.
-   1. Click **Continue**.
-   1. Enter the address to send the SUI tokens to.
+   1. Enter the recipient address to send to.
 Make sure to use the correct address.
    1. Click **Send Coins Now**.

-   * Transfer NFTs by clicking **Send** on the _NFT_ tab:
-   * View _recent transactions_ by clicking the **Arrow** icon at the top:
-   * Sign transactions through a framework connecting Sui wallet to other DApps.
-   * Go to the [Sui Explorer](https://explorer.devnet.sui.io/) to view of the current transaction by clicking the external link icon at the bottom right.
+## View recent transactions

+The wallet displays the recent transaction to and from your wallet address.
+You can view all transactions in [Sui Explorer](https://explorer.devnet.sui.io/).

+## Mint an NFT
+You can mint your own NFTs directly from the Sui Wallet.

+   1.

+## Transfer an NFT

+## View transaction details in Sui Explorer

 ## Connected apps

 You can view the apps you connected your wallet to on the ---need more info---

+## Wallet playground